rawmarshmellows/deep-photo-aesthetics/README.md

 By pooling the feature maps of the output of each ResNet block, we are able to use gradCAM to visualize which parts of the image contribute each aesthetics factor

-They have a Keras implementation here
+They have a Keras implementation [here](https://github.com/gautamMalu/Aesthetic_attributes_maps) though the code is quite messy, and there were a few bugs I had to fix with their visualization code

 #### Setup

 To install the environment (assuming you have Anaconda installed) just do: